 7. 40 Percent of Those with Student Loans Aren’t Paying

 Needing to pay off all that debt really sucks.
 Having to scrape together the money each month to pay on time must be really stressful.
-Well, almost half of graduates aren’t actually paying, because they can’t.
+There are plenty of lenders and financial institutions that will consolidate student loans to make them more manageable.
+With that being said, almost half of graduates aren’t actually paying, because they can’t.
 40% of students can’t pay, representing over $200 billion in federal student loans.
 That’s not even taking into account students with private loans.

 And if you don’t pay, it just gets way worse.
 If you default on a loan, the government can take money out of your wages, hold your tax refund, or even sue you.